Do you spend family outings disciplining your child? Learn what to do when your kids don’t listen in public so you can

 Why say it before they even misbehave?
 Letting them know beforehand seems more like an agreement, a pact.
 You’re taking them to a place with the expectation of appropriate behavior.
 If they don’t listen, then the consequence you’ve already laid out will happen.

 Telling them the consequence after they’ve misbehaved can feel like a threat.
 It could still work, but it can also feel like it came out of nowhere, and they might resist even further.

 And make the consequences a natural one to the behavior.
 You might tell them you’ll leave the library if they keep yelling.
 Leaving the library is a natural consequence more so than taking away their train set at home.

 3. Show empathy

 Let’s say your child arrived at the carnival and is getting to be a handful.
 He’s yelling in excitement, running to the booths, and not following expectations.

 It’s tempting to go into discipline mode right away.
 Before you do that though, show him empathy so you can see his behavior from a new point of view.
 It shows him you understand what he’s feeling.

 You might say, “I can see you’re excited to be here at the carnival!
 You can’t wait to go on the rides.”
 He isn’t out to get a rise out of you, but is simply excited.
 He’s having a difficult time containing his emotions, not misbehaving for the sake of it.

-Then, lay out the rules and the reasons behind them.
+Then, lay out the rules and responsibilities, as well as the reasons behind them.
 “You can’t run off though.
 I might lose you, or you might not know where to go.
 It’s important you stay near me, even if you’re excited.”

 Other emotions that empathy can reveal include feeling tired, hungry, or overstimulated.
 Placing yourself in his shoes can shed light on why he’s behaving this way.